andrewdavidsmith/transferase/docs/command_line.md

 "source name" and more are all available to use, and in some cases it can be difficult to decide which one to use.

-**Terminals** I ran into four kinds of problems when using the `xfr select` command across machines.
+**Terminals** I ran into various problems when using the `xfr select` command across machines.
 All of this assumes that `xfr` works in general, but that the `xfr` command tells you something like this when you try to run it:

 ```
 Error opening terminal: screen-256color
 ```

-Here are situations I've encountered:
+Here are some things to try:

-1. The terminal (the TERM environment variable) is not set to one that can work.
-You can easily try another without making any general changes to your
+1. Try to sepcify a terminal that `xfr` understands without making any general changes to your session:
-   session:
    ```
    TERM=xterm xfr select -g hg38 -o out.txt
    ```
    On one of my systems I need to do this when I'm using tmux.
+I also figured out how to eliminate this problem for versions after 0.5.0.

 2. The terminal configuration file is not being found.
 I had this issue due to conda assigning the environment variable TERMCAP, which helps terminals